liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-creating-model-listeners.markdown

 [`portal.propertties`](https://docs.liferay.com/portal/6.2/propertiesdoc/portal.properties.html#Value%20Object)
 file, you'll see that there's already a `UserListener` class.
 Among other things, it includes logic for exporting users to an LDAP directory.
-Adding another model listener on the `User` entity won't override the portal's `UserListener`.
-Instead, it will run your code after the portal's `UserListener` is run.
+Adding another model listener on the `User` entity doesn't override the portal's `UserListener`.
+Instead, it runs your code after the portal's `UserListener` runs.
 The same is true for any of the other models listed in `portal.properties`.
-To override one of the portal's model listeners, set the model's `value.object.listener` property to be blank in the portal's `portal-ext.properties` file, and create a model listener hook as described in this tutorial.
-Here's how the `portal-ext.properties` entry looks for the `User` entity:
+To override one of the portal's model listeners, set the model's `value.object.listener` property to be blank in the portal's `portal-ext.properties` file and create a model listener hook as described in this tutorial.
+If you were to clear it out, here's how the `portal-ext.properties` entry would look for the `User` entity:

     value.object.listener.com.liferay.portal.model.User=

 You can create model listeners for any of the portal's entities, using the same process outlined above.
-If there is no existing listener on the model, your model listener will simply be the only one that is run.
+If there is no existing listener on the model, your model listener is the only one that runs.

 +$$$